 The Chesterfield City Council voted to put a use tax proposal on the April 5 ballot in 2022.

-The use tax, or Wayfair bill, allows municipalities and counties to impose an online sales tax on out-of-state vendors.
+A use tax, allows municipalities and counties to impose an online sales tax on out-of-state vendors.

 “I hope they come out in huge numbers to vote this down,” he said.
 “It’s not going to drive voters to brick and mortar; what it’s going to do is reduce the disposable income of shoppers so that they have less.”